One of the most popular UX patterns on mobile is to show a bottom navigation bar with tabs.

 - How to preserve the navigation state of each tab?

-In other words, how can we implement this behavior?
+In other words, how can we implement this behaviour?

 Ready?
 Let's go!